thejensen/javascript_github-search/README.md

 ## Setup/Installation Requirements

 _To run app locally:_
-_In terminal, navigate to your desktop and execute the following:_
+_In terminal, navigate to your desktop and execute the following (feel free to copy and paste all commands at once):_

 * git clone https://github.com/thejensen/javascript_github-search
 * cd javascript_github-search